Cray-HPE/docs-csm/operations/validate_csm_health.md

 /usr/share/doc/csm/scripts/operations/pyscripts/start.py test_bican_internal
 ```

-By default, SSH access will be tested between master nodes , compute nodes, UANs, and spine switches. on all relevant networks.
+By default, SSH access will be tested between master nodes, compute nodes, UANs, and spine switches on all relevant networks.
 It is possible to customize which nodes and networks will be tested.
 See the test usage statement for details.
 The script usage statement is displayed by calling the test with the `--help` argument: